folio-org/personal-data-disclosure/PERSONAL_DATA_DISCLOSURE.md

 The purpose of this form is to disclose the types of personally identifiable information (PII) stored by each module.
 This information enables those hosting FOLIO to better manage and comply with various privacy laws and restrictions, e.g. GDPR.

-It's important to note that personal data is not limited to that which can be used to identify a person on it's own (e.g. Social security number), but also data used in conjunction with other data to identify a person (e.g. date of birth + city + gender).
+It's important to note that personal data is not limited to that which can be used to identify a person on it's own (e.g. Social security number), but also data used in conjunction with other data to identify a person (e.g. date of birth + city + gender, or dynamic IP address + date + time), and any information about such a person (e.g. has loaned 5 items, 2 of which are overdue).

 For the purposes of this form, "store" includes the following:
 * Persisting to storage - Either internal (e.g. Postgres) or external (e.g. S3, etc.) to FOLIO